rvaidun/blog/_posts/2025-02-07-torrenting-for-noobs.md

 ## Important things to keep in mind
  Here are some tips to keep in mind when torrenting:
-- Always download torrents from trusted sources.
-Downloading torrents from untrusted sources can lead to malware being installed on your computer.
+- **Always download torrents from trusted sources.** Downloading torrents from untrusted sources can lead to malware being installed on your computer.
-- Always use a VPN when torrenting.
-A VPN will encrypt your internet connection and hide your IP address, making it harder for people to track what you are downloading.
-Note anyone can see what IP addresses are downloading a torrent since it is a peer-to-peer network and your IP address is publicly visible, so if you do download copyrighted material without permission, don't be surprised if you get a letter from your ISP.
+- **Always use a VPN when torrenting.** A VPN will encrypt your internet connection and hide your IP address, making it harder for people to track what you are downloading.
+Note anyone can see what IP addresses are downloading a torrent since it is a peer-to-peer network and your IP address is publicly visible, so if you do download copyrighted material without permission and don't use a VPN don't be surprised if you get a letter from your ISP.
+I personally use [NordVPN](https://nordvpn.com/) and have been happy with it.
+IMO VPN subscriptions are very worth it since they are very cheap (cheaper than almost all streaming services) and provide a lot of value.
+You can even use a VPN to access content that is not available in your country i.e. Netflix shows that are only available in a certain country.

 # Torrent Client
 The first thing you need to do to start torrenting is to download a torrent client.
 A torrent client is a program that allows you to download and upload files using the BitTorrent protocol.
 There are many different torrent clients available, but I feel like most of them are bloated with ads and unnecessary features.
 This article will use the [transmission](https://transmissionbt.com/) client and how to use it through the command line.
 If you are scared of CLI and want a GUI transmission client, you can download it from [here](https://transmissionbt.com/download/).